Cpptz/dd22480_lab_1/README.md

 ## Documentation
 ### Plateform and dependencies
+This project uses Java 8 and our dependencies are handled with Maven, see pom.xml.
+Junit 5 is used for testing.

 TODO: speak about maven, junit and java and installation (tools needed to run it)

 ### How to run it ?